-Gartner duct cysts are located in the anterolateral wall of the proximal (superior) portion of the vagina 2 and are typically located above the level of the inferior most aspect of the pubic symphysis.
+Gartner duct cysts are located in the anterolateral wall of the proximal (superior) portion of the vagina 2 and are typically above the level of the most inferior aspect of the pubic symphysis.

 Like other cysts, they are lined with non-mucinous cuboidal or columnar epithelium.

 Typically, they are simple cystic lesions arising from the anterolateral aspect of the superior vagina.
-They are usually small (<2 cm) although occasionally they can become very large (up to several centimetres) 3.
+They are usually small (<2 cm) although occasionally they can become very large (up to several centimeters) 3.